janinewu/rcos-status-updates/spring_2019/week_11Final.md

 This is my first time doing rcos and first time in yacs.
 I spent some time get yacs working and fix issues with getting it running properly.
+I learned many about html, css and ts, had weekly meeting with my group, knowing how it feels to work with others on a open source project.

-I learned many about html, css and ts this year.
-I haveb been working on implementing the exisitng logo (top left on the home page) and doing a school view redesign (make it a card style instead of a list style).
+I have been working on implementing the exisitng logo (top left on the home page) and doing a school view redesign (make it a card style instead of a list style) in the first half of the semester.
+For the school view redesign, we have been thinking about many possible solutions including one that has the yacs logo as the background, but Ada doesn't like it and it's not there :(.

+For the second half, I worked on redesigning schedual view, and my yacs crashed many times during my work.
+It took me a long time to fix the problems with running yacs.

 home page: